-The swelling and the bruising vary from person to person.
+The swelling and bruising vary from person to person.
 Generally, they will disappear within two weeks after eyelid surgery.
-Pakistan clinic R5 Aesthetics surgeon's advise that there is usually less bruising and swelling if you avoid strenuous physical activity, bending your head down, stressful situations and the consumption of alcohol.
+R5 Aesthetics surgeons advise that there is usually less bruising and swelling if you avoid strenuous physical activity, bending your head down, stressful situations and the consumption of alcohol.

 You should contact your surgeon if you are experiencing severe pain that is not relieved by your medication; excessive swelling of the eyelids; or a change in your vision.
 Your face may look and feel tender and bruised and it may take up to two weeks for this swelling to settle.
 You should be able to go home the same day or the day after the operation.